 Why migrant hostels?

-In my women’s historical fiction novel, Keepers, my protagonists Raine and Teddy, meet on a migrant camp (hostel) in 1949.
+In my women’s historical fiction novel, Keepers, my protagonists Raine and Teddy meet on a migrant camp (hostel) in 1949.
 Raine is there because her family had to move to the city from the country for medical treatment for her father.
 Teddy’s family, and his best mate Alf’s family, are recent immigrants from the bombed-out East End of London.
 My camp in the novel is a mishmash of the real ones, and I’ve stretched the truth, as it wasn’t until much later that the accommodation was as self-sufficient as I say in the book.
 But that’s historical fiction!
 Here, I share some of the ‘true facts’ about the hostels.

 Rationing, queues and cramped housing

 Post war Britain was a bleak place, and continued to be so for several years.
 Many consumer goods and most foodstuffs were still rationed, and the country was under huge economic strain.
-Even furniture was rationed, with ‘utility furniture’ – introduced in 1942 and available only to newlyweds and those who had been bombed out – all that could be purchased, until 1952.
+Even furniture was rationed, with ‘utility furniture’ – introduced in 1942 and available only to newlyweds and those who had been bombed out – all that could be purchased until 1952.

 Added to the cost of rebuilding several million homes and public buildings, were the costs of nationalising railways, coal, gas and electricity utilities, and health services.
 There was also a vast amount of debt to be repaid, and more was added – US war loans weren’t finally paid off until December 2006.

 For ordinary people, especially those living in cities, this meant poor, crowded housing – often in non-modernised Victorian terraces – ration coupons and queues.
-CARE packages from the US were widely distributed, with over 1 mio being given out to families to 1956.
+CARE packages from the US were widely distributed, with over 1 million being given out to families to 1956.

 Australia – land of tomorrow!

-In the meantime, Australia was at a cross-roads, needing people and labour if the country was to take advantage of its natural wealth, and prosper.
+In the meantime, Australia was at a cross-roads, needing people and labour if the country was to take advantage of its natural wealth to prosper.
 Although at the time immigrants from all over Europe were taken in, British people were seen as the ideal migrant.
 They didn’t need to learn the language (although some discovered Aussies tended to have a few unique turns of phrase, just as regions in the UK did and do); and by and large they shared Australian cultural values, all being part of Empire.
 Initially, the Australian government focused on attracting returning soldiers, but quickly launched a marketing campaign to attract worthy Brits to its shores.
-The allure of posters like this and cheap assisted passages at £10 per head, led to some 1.6 mio British people seeking new lives and fortunes in Australia between 1946 and 1982.
+The allure of posters like this and cheap assisted passages at £10 per head, led to some 1.6 million British people seeking new lives and fortunes in Australia between 1946 and 1982.

 These hopeful immigrants travelled four weeks and 10,000 miles to the other end of the world, for a variety of reasons: the warm climate which would banish ailments such as bronchitis or asthma; the promise of bountiful work; clean, modern housing with indoor toilets, and gardens.
 Or simply a better future for themselves and their children.